-Social Sciences incorporates - CPSHE, Sociology, Psychology, Health & Social Care.
+Social Sciences incorporates - CPSHE, Sociology, Psychology, Health & Social Care and Criminology

 Sex and Relationships Education is delivered through the Citizenship Personal, Social and Health and Education (CPSHE) programme as well as within the core content of National Curriculum subjects such as science.
 The varied aspects of Sex and Relationships Education are delivered within a spiral curriculum, building on students’ experiences and knowledge as they progress through the 7 years of their learning.
 An individual breakdown of the Sex and Relationships Education Programme can be provided in more detail on request.

 Sex and Relationships Education provides an opportunity to look at the issues, information and implications of sexuality and personal relationships in a structured, sympathetic and sensitive manner.
 It is taught in a way that engenders discussion and the asking of questions.
 Materials and approaches reflect an anti-racist perspective and it is taught within the context of promoting equality and celebrating diversity.